HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 There is a definite cost to connecting to another domain, even though most third parties will be using globally distributed, high-performance CDNs, and many web performance advocates (including this author!) recommend self-hosting where possible to avoid this penalty.
 This is particularly relevant now that all the major browsers have moved away from sharing caches between origins, so the claim that once one site has downloaded that resource, others can benefit from it is no longer true.
 Though this was a questionable claim even in the past, given the number of versions of libraries, and limitations of the HTTP cache.

 Saying that, rarely is life as definitive as we would like and, in some cases self-hosting may actually cost performance.
-I've <a hreflang="en" href="https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/">written before how the question on whether to self-host Google Fonts</a> is not as clear cut as it might seem and requires a degree of expertise to ensure you are replicating all that Google Fonts does for you in the performance front.
-To avoid that hassle you can just use the hosted version, and ensure you're <a hreflang="en" href="https://csswizardry.com/2020/05/the-fastest-google-fonts/">reducing the performance impact as much as possible</a>.
+This author has <a hreflang="en" href="https://www.tunetheweb.com/blog/should-you-self-host-google-fonts/">written before how the question on whether to self-host Google Fonts</a> is not as clear cut as it might seem and requires a degree of expertise to ensure you are replicating all that Google Fonts does for you in the performance front.
+To avoid that hassle you can just use the hosted version, and ensure you're reducing the performance impact as much as possible, as discussed by <a hreflang="en" href="https://twitter.com/csswizardry">Harry Roberts</a> in his <a hreflang="en" href="https://csswizardry.com/2020/05/the-fastest-google-fonts/">The Fastest Google Fonts</a> post.

-Similarly, image CDNs can optimize media better than most and, more importantly, can do this automatically without the need of manual steps that will inevitably be skipped or done incorrectly on occasion.
+Similarly, image CDNs can optimize media better than most firsty-parties and, more importantly, can do this automatically without the need for manual steps that will inevitably be skipped or done incorrectly on occasion.

 ### Popular third parties embeds and their performance impact